-- Press the Hot Desk feature button (if one is programmed on the phone). - Press the LOGOUT menu button (on six-line display phones). - Dial 348.
+- Press the Hot Desk feature button (if one is programmed on the phone). - Dial 348.

 Display phones show HOT DESK SESSION TERMINATED for five seconds.

 If you forget to log off and then attempt to log on elsewhere, the system automatically logs you off of the original phone so that you can log on to the new phone.